 - Greeting on arrival day by your host who will offer a short walking tour of the city,

-Staying for one night on a wine producing property. (perhaps chateau Dardenac or Chateau Pierre de la Lune).
-Option of staying ‘on tour’ the fourth night and returning to Bordeaux to go directly to the airport In which case probable 4th night at Chateau de Lantic at Martillac Or of limiting the daily distance to a maximum of 26 miles and thus having more time for off-bike activities.
+Staying for one night on a wine-producing property. (perhaps Chateau Dardenac or Chateau Pierre de Lune).
+Option of staying ‘on tour’ the fourth night and returning to Bordeaux to go directly to the airport.
+In this case, probable 4th night at Chateau de Lantic at Martillac, or of limiting the daily distance to a maximum of 26 miles and thus having more time for off-bike activities.

-A gentle gradient along a former railway track to Creon before descending towards the Dordogne valley.
-On the third day a brief up-hill en route to Cadillac or for St Macaire aegentler uphill and long descent to Verdelais.
-Otherwise flattish throughout except for the main street of St Emilion which we recommend walking up.
+A gentle gradient along a former railway track to Créon before descending towards the Dordogne valley.
+On the third day, a brief uphill en route to Cadillac, or for St Macaire a gentler uphill and long descent to Verdelais.
+Otherwise, flattish throughout except for the main street of St Emilion which we recommend walking up.

 For those who only have time for a short break or those who wish to carry out a recce before returning at a later date.
-Easy gradients and lowish mileage makes it suitable for first time tourers
+Easy gradients and lowish mileage make it suitable for first-time tourers.

 Travel to/from your first hotel in Bordeaux, train fare, admissions, other incidentals and any meals not specified.